Mathematics

 Hours: 3

 A course in business/financial mathematics designed as an introduction to actuarial science and as preparation for the Exam P/1 and Exam FM actuarial exams.
 Encounters appropriate topics from analysis, linear algebra, probability and statistics, and financial mathematics.
-Prerequisites: MATH 401 or MATH 402/403 or equivalent.
+Prerequisites: MATH 402 with a minimum grade of C or MATH 403 with a minimum grade of C.

 MATH 511 - Real Analysis I